liuya106/Image-Recognition-with-Hierarchical-Tree/README.md

 more vocabulary increases search accuracy.
 Implementation.

-Introduction
-This program provides a time-efficient solution for searching similar images from a massive database via the vocabulary tree structure.
-The idea comes from Nister and Stewenius’ Paper Scalable Recognition with a Vocabulary Tree [1].
-In this project, I took photos of a few book I have in hand, and scraped 100 book cover images from Amazon.com.
-I built the book cover matcher using both single layer k-means clustering (10000 clusters) and vocabulary tree method (4 layers and 10 branches each layer), did a query on them using the test images, and measured their response time respectively.
-The time improvement, cut from minutes to only seconds, is phenomenal.
-Additionally, it is again proven in this report that more vocabulary increases the search accuracy.
-Implementation
+<h2 align="center"><b>Implementation</b></h2>

-● Web Crawler
+- Web Crawler
 The first Python script crawler.py performs web scraping on Amazon's website to download book cover images with the keyword "sports".
 Because of Amazon’s bot detection mechanism, I have to use GET requests with very detailed headers so that they could bypass the detection [1], and then use BeautifulSoup to parse the HTML content of the response.
 I then extract the book titles and cover image URLs from the search results using BeautifulSoup's findall and select methods.
-The book cover images was downloaded to a local folder, and metadata was saved to a CSV file using the pandas library.
-This prepare the dataset of book cover images that we will be querying into later.
+The book cover images were downloaded to a local folder, and metadata was saved to a CSV file using the pandas library.
+This prepares the dataset of book cover images that we will be querying into later.

-● Feature Extraction
+- Feature Extraction
 Each book cover in the dataset is grayscaled first.
-Then, keypoints (contains coordinates, scale, orientation) and descriptors (a n*128 matrix) are extracted using the SIFT (Scale-Invariant Feature Transform) algorithm.
+Then, key points (contains coordinates, scale, orientation) and descriptors (a n*128 matrix) are extracted using the SIFT (Scale-Invariant Feature Transform) algorithm.
 I adopt Opencv’s implementation of this algorithm [2], but you can also refer to my third assignment for the full implementation.
-Next, we will need the help of keypoints and descriptors to train our clustering models and build the vocabulary tree.
+Next, we will need the help of key points and descriptors to train our clustering models and build the vocabulary tree.

-When I tried to concatenate descriptor matrices from different images, I used sorted(os.listdir(path)) to returns a list of filenames.
+When I tried to concatenate descriptor matrices from different images, I used sorted(os.listdir(path)) to return a list of filenames.
 However, the list was sorted alphabetically instead of numerically, like image1, image10, image100, image11, image12 … , which completely messed up the order of the descriptors.
-This mistake led to some completely incorrect search results and took me hours on debugging.
+This mistake led to some completely incorrect search results and took me hours to debug.

-● Building the Vocabulary Tree
+- Building the Vocabulary Tree
 In tree_builder.py, I build a hierarchical vocabulary tree based on Nister and Stewenius' paper [1].
 The tree is built recursively with k-means clustering.
-The root node is initialized with all descriptors, and then divided into k clusters.
+The root node is initialized with all descriptors and then divided into k clusters.
 For each cluster, the descriptors closest to the cluster are divided into k sub-clusters.
 This process is repeated until there are L layers.

 In terms of the tree structure, each node has a center, which is the mean of the descriptors in that node.
 Each node also has a list of children, which are the nodes that resulted from dividing the descriptors in that node.
 The tree is built recursively, with each node being a